 The first one you will see most players are using is Tri-Stat potion.
 It basically restores a huge amount of Health, Stamina and Magicka.
 It’s pretty much always useful to have.
 This part is especially important if you play an Argonian since they have a built-in tri-stat potion effect in their racial passive.
 If you play an Argonian, you can basically choose to run any potion and have the tri-stat potion effect on top of it.
 You can obviously use tri-stat potions as an Argonian as well but that would obviously be overkill.
 Make sure to level your Alchemy skill line and get the Medicinal Use passive to increase the durations of buffs you get from potions.

-Get your hands on proper food.
+As a tank in ESO you should get your hands on proper food.
 They are not expensive.
 Best one to start with and most popular in most cases is the tri-stat food.
 It provides Max Health, Max Stamina and Max Magicka.
 As a tank, you need all stats and this food is perfect for that.
 It can also depend on your build.
 There are some builds out there that will get more benefit from running Magicka Recovery drinks etc. Again, it all depends on your build but tri-stat food is the best choice for most cases.

-Main Tank and Off Tank
+Main Tank and Off Tank – ESO Tank Guide

 In 12 man raids there is usually a Main and an Off Tank.
 The Main Tank is what we call a tank that holds the main boss.
 Off Tank is the one that holds the extra enemies during the fight.
 There are usually 2 tanks, one of each but there are strats where you might have 2 Main Tanks with 1 Off Tank or 1 Main Tank with 2 Off Tanks.
 Main Tanks are usually tankier than Off Tanks due to high incoming damage from bosses.
 Extra enemies (adds) usually deal lower damage and allows players to provide more support with Medium Armour sets if wanted.